bruno78/baking-time-app/README.md

 Download or clone this repo on your machine, open the project using Android Studio.
 Once Gradle builds the project, click "run" and choose an emulator.

+If you have an Android device you can download it on [Google Play](https://play.google.com/store/apps/details?id=com.brunogtavares.bakingtime).

 ## User Experience

 * Users can select a recipe and view the ingredients and the steps.